doeixd/events/README.md

 #### `createEvent<T>(defaultValue?: T, options?: { signal?: AbortSignal }): [Handler<T>, Emitter<T>]`

 Creates a typed event system with a handler and emitter.
+Each emission creates a new AbortController, automatically aborting any previous async operations for safety.

 **Parameters:**
 - `defaultValue?: T` - Optional default value to emit when no data is provided